tachyons/tachyons.github.io/_posts/2022-04-12-postgres-transaction-pitfalls-for-rails-developers.md

 ---

-Rails abstract away of a lot of database stuff away using Active record which is very convenient.
-But the convince can bite back if we are not careful enough.
+Rails abstract lot of database stuff away using Active record which is very convenient.
+But the convenience can bite back if we are not careful enough.

 Here I am going to list some common mistakes rails developers make and how to avoid them.

 1. Having network calls on rails after_create/before_create callbacks

-Active record provides callback methods to do some operations based on the changes in data. it includes before_create, after_create, after_commit etc. Rails wrap before_create and after_create inside the same transaction so that it can roll back when the exception is raised from these callbacks. after_commit is raised after the transaction is committed to the database.
+Active record provides callback methods to perform some operations based on the changes in data. it includes `before_create`, `after_create`, `after_commit` etc. Rails wrap before_create and after_create inside the same transaction so that it can roll back when the exception is raised from any of these callbacks. after_commit is executed after the transaction is committed to the database.
 So if you have calls like

 ```ruby
 class MyModel <ApplicationRecord